-Once the visa application has been made, it goes into processing.
+Once the Netherlands visa application has been made, it goes into processing.
 The visa processing time can take anywhere between one to three months, so it is recommended that you get your visa form at least six months in advance.

-The MVV and VVR visas
+The MVV visa and VVR visa

 The visa process in the Netherlands is different for EU students and international students.
 EU students don’t have any visa requirements.
 But for international students, visa applications need to be made.